Skip to Content

 Volkswagen Golf GTI 8V

 The GTI is a high-performance variant of the Golf that was first introduced in 1976.
-The 8V variant was produced from 1984 to 1992 and featured a 1.8L engine that produced 112-139 horsepower (depending on the year), front-wheel drive, and a 5-speed manual transmission.
+The 8V & 16v variants were produced from 1984 to 1992 and featured a 1.8L engine that produced 112-139 horsepower (depending on the year & model), front-wheel drive, and a 5-speed manual transmission.
 It was known for its sporty handling, performance, and distinctive styling.

 Alfa Romeo Alfasud TI S